Table of Contents

 A story hook is the smallest kernel of a story.
 It is a situation that implies conflict and oftentimes puts a new twist on a genre and/or includes an element of irony.

-Every story needs a hook, and it is from here that all conflict, characterization, etc. stems.
+Every story needs a hook, and it is from here that all conflict, characterization, plot, etc. stem.

-Part 2 of the How to Write a Romance Novel series will cover setting.
+Part 2 of the How to Write a Romance Novel series covers setting.

 Here’s a caveat: it’s common for newer writers to have anxiety about people stealing their ideas.
 This post is not intended to encourage this.
 There’s no need to be precious about your story ideas because for one, you can’t copyright them, and you shouldn’t try to do this through other means (cockygate, anyone?).
 In fact, your story might have the exact same hook as another story, and that’s fine.
 The reader who loves that other story is waiting for yours, and your unique voice and point of view will set your work apart.